 One of the most popular phrases surrounding Jackson was the “Bo Knows” campaign for a Nike shoe.
 The ad campaign put Bo in commercials where he was was trying other sports like tennis and golf.

 He also made appearances on popular shows in an effort to start an acting career after his athletic career ended.
-He appeared on The Fresh Prince of Bel Air and Married… With Children.
+He appeared on the TV shows The Fresh Prince of Bel Air and Married… With Children.

 As one of the most famous athletes of all time, Jackson made quite a bit of money even though he probably could have made much more if his career wasn’t derailed by a hip injury.
 However, with his ability to do so many different things, Jackson has still managed to build up a nice value and has an estimated net worth of $25 million, according to Celebrity Net Worth.

 The College Football Hall of Fame member reportedly made nearly $13 million from his days in the NFL and MLB.
-Considering he’s still one of the most recognizable names in football, his net worth figures to keep skyrocketing.
+Considering he’s still one of the most recognizable names in football, Bo Jackson’s net worth figures to keep skyrocketing.

 This post was originally published on June 28, 2019.